A Complete Approach to Loop Verification with Invariants and Summaries: Introduction

 \section{Introduction}

-Loop invariants~\cite{hoare1969axiomatic} are the standard approach to verify programs with loops.
-The technique is elegant, theoretically complete wrt.~predicate logic with fixpoints or recursive definitions, and practically successful for both specifying and verifying loops in automated tools.
-Recently, inferring such invariants from a system of Horn-clauses has become popular~\cite{bjorner2015horn}, which affords a concise presentation of verification tasks and offers concrete algorithmic leverage for solvers.
+Loop \emph{invariants}~\cite{hoare1969axiomatic} are the standard approach to verify programs with loops.
+The technique is practically successful for both specifying and verifying loops in automated tools.
+The corresponding proof obligations propagate invariants forwards over a single arbitrary iteration, and soundness is justified by the induction principle of the least fixpoint of the loop.

-The corresponding proof obligations propagate invariants forwards over a single arbitrary iteration, and soundness is justified by the induction principle of the least fixpoint of the loop (for partial correctness).
-Proofs by induction in general, however, admit an additional backwards reasoning step, which lifts the conclusion reached after applying the inductive hypothesis for residual iterations backwards, to cover that particular iteration, too.
-The standard proof rule for invariants critically hides access to that reasoning step (cf. \citet{tuerk2010local}).
-As a practical consequence, sometimes additional predicates have to be specified solely for the purpose of encoding the partial execution prefix of a loop as an invariant.

-A well-known solution is to specify loops in terms of a contract consisting of a precondition (effectively an invariant) and a postconditon (called ``summary'' here), where the latter may often capture key correctness properties of a loop more naturally in comparison to an invariant.
-Hehner~\cite{hehner2005specified,hehner1999refinement} strongly advocates this idea and shows convincing examples.
-He remarks the expressive power of summaries as \emph{relations} between intermediate and final states, a similar argument is made by~\citet{mraihi2013invariant} for invariants.
-The benefits of such flexible proof schemas for loops are generally acknowledged~\cite{bohorquez2010elementary,rosu2009circular,chargueraud2010characteristic}, notably in Separation Logic, where tracking the frame is problematic with just invariants~\cite{tuerk2010local,jacobs2015solving,ernst:sttt2015,brotherston2005cyclic}.
-Yet, invariants are still the predominant methodology for loop verification.
+The alternative approach is to specify loops in terms of a \emph{contract} consisting of a precondition and a relational postconditon (called ``summary'' here), as advocated e.g. by Hehner~\cite{hehner2005specified,hehner1999refinement}.
+Contracts have two important features: 1) they tend to resemble the overall program specification more closely when compared to their plain invariant counterparts, and 2) they can dually express proof arguments that propagate backwards from the result.
+Essentially, loops are treated analogously to tail-recursive procedures, but without the need for an explicit syntactic translation.
+The benefits of such flexible proof schemas for loops are widely acknowledged, e.g.~\cite{bohorquez2010elementary,rosu2009circular,chargueraud2010characteristic}, notably in Separation Logic, where tracking the frame is problematic with just invariants~\cite{tuerk2010local,jacobs2015solving,ernst:sttt2015,brotherston2005cyclic}.